Hacker0x01/docs.hackerone.com/docs/programs/human-augmented-signal.md

     * Does the report match earlier reported issues?
 3. If a report is determined to be invalid, it'll be closed as **Not Applicable**.

+*Note: If a hacker comments on their report marked as N/A, the report will reopen so that additional comments can be addressed.*

 HackerOne's systems are constantly improving to detect and eliminate noise across the platform.
 Don't hesitate to [reach out](support@hackerone.com) if you have feedback on the common noise you see in your program.

 ### Can HackerOne View all of my Reports